 Since SSDs are faster and more power-efficient than traditional Hard drives, they will prove useful when running multiple virtual machines that may require a significant amount of read/write operations.

 Also, the virtual machine files can be large.
 The actual storage space required will depend on the number of virtual machines and the amount of storage you’re allocating to those virtual machines.
 Anyway, it is recommended to purchase a Desktop with at least 512 GB SSD storage.

 Graphics cards will significantly increase the price of the desktop.
 Having a Graphics card is not necessary unless you are specifically working on a project that requires a GPU pass-through.

-All the desktops mentioned in this article ships with an integrated graphics card which will be enough for most users.
+Most of the desktops mentioned in this article ship with an integrated graphics card which will be enough for most users.

 This concludes the best desktop pc for virtualization list.
 Depending on your use case and budget, you can purchase any desktop PC.